Rockets vs. Kings Player Props Betting Odds

 |3PM

-- The 15.5-point prop total set for Keegan Murray on Saturday is 0.5 less than his scoring average on the season (16).
+- Monday's points prop for Keegan Murray is 15.5.
+That's 0.5 less than his season average.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.